Jollywatt/typst-fletcher/docs/manual.typ

 So far, this is just like a table --- however, elastic coordinates can be _fractional_.
-Notice how the column sizes change as the green node is gradually moved from column 0 to column 1:
+Notice how the column sizes change as the green node is gradually moved between columns:

 #stack(
 	dir: ltr,